BeppiMenozzi/TriStateToggleButton/README.md

 Credits
 -------
-This project is strongly based on the very beautiful <a href="https://github.com/zcweng/ToggleButton">Toggle Button by zcweng.</a>
+This project is strongly based on (and contains parts of code of) the very beautiful <a href="https://github.com/zcweng/ToggleButton">Toggle Button by zcweng.</a>
 Author:
 * Beppi Menozzi